carbonblack/carbon-black-cloud-sdk-python/src/tests/TESTING-README.md

 ### Unit Test Mocking
 We use the [Pymox](https://pymox.readthedocs.io/en/latest/) library for creating mocks during unit tests.
-The top-level lybrary object is accessible via the `mox` fixture for unit tests.
+The top-level library object is accessible via the `mox` fixture for unit tests.

 With Pymox, one first creates the necessary mock objects or functions, which start off in _record mode,_ where all calls are saved to provide the "script" of expected inputs and responses.
 Once this is done, calling `mox.ReplayAll()`